SEI-R-7-26/Installfest_Windows/README.md

 ## Installing MongoDB

-MongoDB is a document based database that we'll be using throughout this course.
+MongoDB is a document-based database that we'll be using throughout this course.
 Enter the following into your terminal to install MongoDB:

 ```sh
 sudo apt-get install mongodb